You are listening to the Sean Hannity Radio Show podcast.

 We know all of this.

-All right, so but they never stop working.
+So, but they never stop working.

-I can't tell you how many phone calls, how many hours I spent, and and I was just a small piece of just trying to encourage and offer, you know, bounce ideas off of to get the bill to a point where it's going to meet the main goals.
+I can't tell you how many phone calls, how many hours I spent, and I was just a small piece of just trying to encourage and offer, you know, bounce ideas off of to get the bill to a point where it's going to meet the main goals.

-And the main conversation I had the Saturday after this was pulled with the chairman of the Freedom Caucus, Mark Meadows, and he'll back me up on this was all right, Mark, what is it that you need?
+And the main conversation I had the Saturday after this was pulled with the chairman of the Freedom Caucus, Mark Meadows, and he'll back me up on this, was, all right, Mark, what is it that you need?

 Remember, he was getting blamed.